tieje/AirBnB_clone/README.md

     - Shows all data for all instances of `<class>` in `file.json`.
 -  `update <class> <id> <attribute> <value>`
     - Updates the instance with the specified attribute and value.
 The attribute and the value are not restricted in terms of what they can be.

+Use `help <command>` for additional information on the commands above.